l-zeuch/yagpdb.vim/CONTRIBUTING.md

 3. [Fork](https://github.com/l-zeuch/yagpdb.vim/fork) and then clone your fork.

-4. Load in the clone of your fork via the pluigin loader of your choice.
+4. Load in the clone of your fork via the plugin loader of your choice.

 5. In your cloned repository, make your changes in a new branch: